-Here's an easy-to-read (but long-winded) account of my professional history.
-If you're after terse, formal info, see my resume.
+Here's an informal (but long-winded) account of my professional history.
+If you're after terse, formal bullet points and keywords, see my resume.

-I started programming in the mid '80s but didn't get paid for it until the end of high school (in the early '90s).
-Up until that point, I mowed lawns and worked at restaurants.
-I was a cook, a dish-washer, and a waiter.
-I prefered dish-washing because I got to eat the leftovers. ;)
+I started programming on my dad's computer in the mid-1980s, but didn't go professional until the end of high school (in the early 1990s).
+Up until that point, my main source of income was from mowing lawns and working at restaurants.
+I was a cook, a dishwasher, and a waiter.
+I prefered dishwashing because I got to listen to music and eat the leftovers. ;)

 In 1991 I headed off to college (William and Mary).
-My parents helped pay for tuition and living expenses so that I could focus on studying.
-Instead of bookworming my life away, I immersed myself in music.
-I became a DJ, recorded my own music, and bought lots of tapes and CDs.
+My parents helped pay tuition and living expenses so that I could focus on studying rather than work.
+I learned how to do the school work quickly, and spent the rest of my time focusing on music.
+I became a DJ, recorded my own music, and bought lots of tapes and CDs from the local music store.
 Lots.

-To fund my music habit, I needed extra money.
-I didn't want to beg my parents for "fun money", so I worked for the college as an "office assistant".
+To fund my music addiction passion, I needed extra money.
+I didn't want to ask my parents for "fun money", so I got a job at the college as an "office assistant".
 This meant I stuffed envelopes and shredded paper.
+Yeehaw.
 I got in the habit of listening to music on my walkman the whole time.
-The downside was that I got tired of my tapes faster, and had to keep buying more.
+This made the menial work almost fun (and actually memorable), but the downside was that I got tired of my tapes faster, and so had to keep buying more.

 Soon, I upgraded to a brainier job with the college: programming.
-The money was better, and the work was more intellectually satisfying; an example task was to write survey tabulation software from scratch.
-I much preferred programming to stuffing envelopes.
+An example task was to write survey tabulation software from scratch.
+The money was better, and the work was more intellectually satisfying.
+I definitely preferred programming to stuffing envelopes.
 Plus, I was able to work in my room, which meant I could listen to music full-blast!
 Yay!
-This was my first telecommuting job.
+(This turned out to be my first of many telecommuting jobs.)

 During summer and winter breaks, I worked at my dad's office (Simpson Weather Associates) as a lab assistant and programmer.
-Working with Dad was great, because he's informal, clear, and always considering the big picture.
-I got to write lots of neat programs which turned atmospheric sensor data into pretty images.
-Train cars, factory pollution, lidar-measured winds: they sound boring, but on screen it's attractive stuff!
-Plus, Dad actually used my programs to make (and support) his decisions, which in turn helped people.
+Working with my dad was great, because he's informal but very clear and always considering the big picture.
+The focus of most of my work for him was writing programs to turn raw atmospheric sensor data into attractive, understandable images.
+Train cars, factory pollution, lidar-measured winds: they sound boring, but on screen we were able to render it into attractive stuff!
+Plus, it was rewarding to know that Dad actually used my programs to help make and support his scientific conclusions and business decisions, which in turn helped people.
 That was exciting for me, knowing that my programming efforts were being used to help humanity.

 Note: The next few paragraphs come from my old "Boeing" page.
 They're very formal (read: precise and dry) compared to the rest of this page.
 I don't know if I'm gonna be shifting this page in a more or less formal direction in the future.
 For now, please bear with the change in tone!